ThePhobosDeimosSuite/laboratoire-0_log430/README.md

 2. `/test` has the test files.
 3. `/docs` has the documentation.

+## API routes
+There's a basic authentication service protecting the api.
+Credentials are :
+- Username: *admin*
+- Password: *123*

+Routes are available with example here: `/docs/routes.md`

 ## CI/CD
 This repo has a pipeline with 4 differents steps:

 1. Check syntaxe with ESLint
 2. Create PostgreSQL database and run unit tests
 3. Create Docker image
-4. Push Docker image to DockerHub under the repository *pebrassard/lab2*
+4. Push Docker image to DockerHub under the repository *pebrassard/lab3*